AravindVamsi106/DMG/README.md

 # DMG

-That sounds like a comprehensive and efficient system!
-Here's a refined version for your README file:

----

-**Dynamic QR Based Menu Generator (DMG)**

 **Introduction:**

 The Dynamic QR Based Menu Generator (DMG) is a web application tailored to modernize menu management for restaurants and cafes in today's digital era.
 It offers an intuitive platform for admins to seamlessly update menus based on item availability in the kitchen.
 Customers can conveniently access the updated menu by scanning the QR code placed on their table, ensuring they only view currently available items.

 **Key Features:**